-With polarized initial beams, the P-odd observables, $A_z$, $A_{xz}$ and $A_{yz}$, will be non-vanishing for both the process with appropriate kinematical cuts.
+With polarized initial beams, the P-odd observables, $A_z$, $A_{xz}$, and $A_{yz}$, will be non-vanishing for both process with appropriate kinematical cuts.
 This gives us three more observables to add in the likelihood analysis, which can lead to better limits.
 At LHC, one does not have the possibility of initial beam polarization, however, $W^+W^-$ and $ZW^\pm$ processes effectively have initial beam polarization due to chiral couplings of $W^\pm$.
-Study of $W$ and $Z$ processes at LHC and polarized $e^+e^-$ colliders are under way and will be presented elsewhere.
+The study of $W$ and $Z$ processes at LHC and polarized $e^+e^-$ colliders are underway and will be presented elsewhere.

-\textbf{Acknowledgements:} R.R. thanks Department of Science and Technology, Government of India for support through DST-INSPIRE Fellowship for doctoral program, INSPIRE CODE IF140075, 2014.
+\textbf{Acknowledgements:} R.~R. thanks Department of Science and Technology, Government of India for support through DST-INSPIRE Fellowship for doctoral program, INSPIRE CODE IF140075, 2014.

-\section{Helicity Amplitudes}
+\section{Helicity amplitudes}